Family Initiatives

 Family Education

-Two 12-week NAMI Family to Family Education Programs were offered – one in January and one in September.
+An 8-week NAMI Family to Family Education Programs is offered twice a year.
 This program was developed for the families of persons with mental health issues by the National Alliance of the Mentally Ill (NAMI) and is presented by certified instructors who are also family members.

 The curriculum focuses on the symptoms and treatment of mental health issues.
 It also provides knowledge and skills to assist family members to cope more effectively during recovery and rehabilitation.
 There is no cost to the individuals participating in the program.